recurly/recurly-js/README.md

  environment: 'sandbox' // or 'production'
 });

-Recurly.buildSubscribeForm({
+Recurly.buildSubscriptionForm({
   target: '#subscribe', // A jQuery selector for the container element to append the form to
-  plan: 'myplancode' // A plan you have created in recurly-app
+  planCode: 'myplancode' // A plan you have created in recurly-app
   successURL: '/success?account_code={account_code}' // Redirect on success URL });
 ```